How to Become a Supply Chain Manager

 • Location: West Haven, CT

-• Accreditation: Association to Advance Collegiate Schools of Business (AACSB); New England Association of Schools and Colleges (NEASC)
+• Accreditation: Association to Advance Collegiate Schools of Business (AACSB International); New England Commission of Higher Education (NECHE)

 • Expected Time to Completion: 18 to 24 months